A Place of Healing — A Place of Hope

+With prompt and professional treatment, children can and do heal from abuse to go on to lead healthy, productive lives.
+Child abuse is difficult to talk about.
+The first step toward healing from sexual or physical abuse can be frightening and overwhelming.
+Fortunately, The Healing Tree can help.
 The Healing Tree is a special place in Central Florida with a team of highly-trained, compassionate counselors who help children and their families through the process of healing from recent or past trauma.
 The Healing Tree offers confidential counseling in the form of individual, family and group therapy for children ages 3 through 17 years who have experienced physical or sexual abuse.
 Using evidence-based treatment methods, The Healing Tree also offers counseling to family members and caregivers.

 A Place Where You Are Safe

+If your child or someone you know has been abused, The Healing Tree is here to help.
+From the moment one enters the colorful, inviting children’s waiting area, The Healing Tree environment is designed to ensure feelings of safety.
+Each child and family member is treated with sensitivity, dignity and respect, and our highly-trained staff upholds strict standards of confidentiality.
+We are here to help.
 Services are provided without regard for race, ethnicity, gender, sexual orientation, disability or religion.
 In accordance with federal law and U.S. Department of Justice policy, this organization is prohibited from discriminating on the basis of race, color, national origin, religion, sex, age, or disability.
 To file a complaint of discrimination, call the Department of Legal Affairs, Federal Discrimination Complaint Coordinator, PL-01 The Capitol, Tallahassee, Florida, 32399, or call 850-414-3300, or write Office for Civil Rights, Office of Justice Programs, U.S. Department of Justice, 810 7th Street, NW, Washington, DC 20531 or call 202-307-0690 (Voice) or 202-307-2027 (TDD/TYY).
 Individuals who are hearing impaired or have speech disabilities may also contact OCR through the Federal Relay Service at 800-877-8339 (TTY), 877-877-8982 (Speech), or 800-845-6136 (Spanish).
-For more information or a disability accommodation, please contact our main office.
+For more information or a language or disability accommodation, please contact our main office.
 Free auxiliary aids are available upon request.
 Help is a phone call away If you suspect your child or a child you know has been abused, help is just a phone call away.
 Always call law enforcement or 1.800.96.ABUSE (1.800.962.2873) to report suspected cases of child abuse.
 To initiate counseling for recent or past abuse, call The Healing Tree at 407-317-7430 ext.
 2160.
 A staff member will arrange an initial session with a counselor.
 The Healing Tree staff will provide guidance to those clients who have not reported their assault or abuse to the police.
 Offices located at: 601 W. Michigan Street Orlando, FL 32805 OR 110 W. Neptune Road Kissimmee, FL 34741

 — Healing Tree patient